Accessibility statement for the Collections system

 What we’re doing to improve accessibility

-We recognise that some content on Collections is not fully accessible, but the University is committed to improving this through:
+Some content on Collections is not fully accessible.
+The University is committed to improving this by working to update all content intended for all audiences.

 Preparation of this accessibility statement

-This statement was prepared on Friday 18 September 2020.
-It was last reviewed on Friday 18 September 2020.
+This statement was prepared on 18 September 2020.
+It was last reviewed on 3 September 2024.

-Collections is tested on a regular basis, using accessibility tool provided by Siteimprove.
+Collections is tested on a regular basis, using an accessibility tool provided by Siteimprove.
 This tool tests a sample of web pages and provides a report on accessibility issues.